 John the Baptist told the Jews, “Do not think to say to yourselves, ‘We have Abraham as our father.’
 For I say to you that God is able to raise up children to Abraham from these stones” (Matthew 3:9).
 And after the Resurrection, Peter told the Jews that “God is no respecter of persons” (Acts 10:34).
 Jesus Christ put an end to the discrimination destroying the dividing wall of hostility between all ethnic groups (Ephesians 2:14).

-Those who practice racism, prejudice, and discrimination need to ask God for forgiveness because “There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus” (Galatians 3:28).
+Those who practice racism, prejudice, and discrimination need to ask God for forgiveness because in God’s eyes “there is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus” (Galatians 3:28).

 The Bible doesn’t support the superiority of any ethnic race above another.
-The eternal distinction is set between those who follow God’s way of life, and those who do not “Let us hear the conclusion of the whole matter: Fear God, and keep his commandments: for this is the whole duty of man” (Ecclesiastes 12:13).
+The eternal distinction is set between those who follow God’s way of life, and those who do not.
+The wise man said, “Let us hear the conclusion of the whole matter: Fear God, and keep his commandments: for this is the whole duty of man” (Ecclesiastes 12:13).
 It’s obedience to God’s commandments that makes the division—not their race.

 In His service,